 Modern machinery has an important role in the usage of an electric motor.
 Because every machine requires the operation of a motor.
 Most of the equipment in today’s life has the usage of a motor.
-An Electric motor is a machine that converts electrical energy to mechanical energy.
-There are two types of electric motors.
-They are the AC motor and the DC motor.
+An Electric motor is a machine that converts electrical energy into mechanical energy.
+The electric motors are classified into two types like AC motor as well as the DC motor.
 It uses a battery to operate, it carries the unidirectional current from the battery and operates to convert the EE to ME.
-In this article, we shall discuss what is motor, construction, working, types, speed control, and applications.
+This article gives brief information about the motor, its construction, working principle, different types, speed control & applications.

 What is DC Motor?